srid/haskell-flake/doc/guide/dependency.md

 # Overriding dependencies

 Haskell libraries ultimately come from [Hackage](https://hackage.haskell.org/), and [nixpkgs] contains [most of these](https://nixpkgs.haskell.page/).
-Adding a library to your project usually involves modifying the `.cabal` file and restart the nix shell:
+Adding a library to your project involves modifying the `.cabal` file and restarting the nix shell.
+The process is typically as follows:

 1. Identify the package name from Hackage.
 Let's say you want to use [`ema`](https://hackage.haskell.org/package/ema)
 2. Add the package, `ema`, to the `.cabal` file under [the `build-depends` section](https://cabal.readthedocs.io/en/3.4/cabal-package.html#pkg-field-build-depends).
 3. Exit and restart the nix shell (`nix develop`).

-Step (3) above will try to fetch the package from the Haskell package set in [nixpkgs] (the one that is pinned in `flake.lock`).
-For various reasons, this package may be either missing or marked as broken.
+Step (3) above will try to fetch the package from the Haskell package set in [nixpkgs] (`pkgs.haskellPackages` by default).
+For various reasons, this package may be either missing or marked as "broken".
 In such cases, you will have to override the package locally in the project (see the next section).

-## Overriding a Haskell package in Nix
+## Overriding a Haskell package source {#source}

-In Nix, it is possible to use an exact package built from an arbitrary source (Git repo or local directory).
+In Nix, it is possible to use an exact package built from an arbitrary source - which can be a Git repo, local directory or a Hackage version.

+### Using a Git repo {#path}

 If you want to use the `master` branch of the [ema](https://hackage.haskell.org/package/ema) library, for instance, you can do it as follows:

 1. Add a flake input pointing to the ema Git repo in `flake.nix`:
     ```nix